 These lively creatures are extremely social.
 Watch them interact, and see how many different species you can all spot, noting their different behaviors.

 The trails move through multiple exhibits since monkeys come from all over the world and have varying habitats and social behaviors.
+This trail is also shaded in many parts.

 Fun fact for kids: The Wolf’s monkeys share the same exhibit as the pygmy hippos.
 One of the monkeys likes to ride on the back of one of the hippos.